 Al-Anon - Saturday at 7 pm, Thursday at noon, and Sunday at 7:30 pm

-ACoA - Monday at 7 pm and Saturday at 10 am
+ACoA - Monday at 7 pm and Saturday at 9 am and 10 am

 ECHO (Ecumenical Community Helping Others)

 Religious congregations in Springfield and Burke assist neighbors in need providing food, clothing, housewares, counseling, transportation and emergency financial assistance.

 We collect eyeglasses that are donated to the Lions Club for those who cannot afford glasses.

 Christmas gifts are given to children and families who have been identified by social workers from local schools and residents of Bethany House.

 We are partnering with St. Stephens UMC (9203 Braddock Rd, Burke) to distribute fresh produce from the Capital Area Food Bank to needy families.
 Volunteers work from 4-6:30 pm.
 Contact Michele DeMocker.

 A National organization that enables the working poor to become homeowners through their own “sweat equity” while providing them with a no-interest loan from an HFH affiliate.
 Volunteers, with various skill levels, work with the homeowners to assist in building and/or renovating these homes.

 Bags of groceries are assembled from food donated by the congregation and delivered to families in Springfield and Burke at Thanksgiving and Christmas.

 Messiah supports the INOVA Health System Blood Bank by holding blood drives four times a year.